Am I The Only Gay Man Alive Who’s Confused At The Hubbub Surrounding Barry Manilow’s Coming Out? [Opinion]

 — Angela Harris (@AngelaH80003452) April 5, 2017

-And before some well-meaning, albeit heavily misguided, SJW comes my way to say otherwise; know that I, as an out, gay man myself of nearly two decades myself, tend not to see a problem with that kind of mass assumption in relation to someone like Barry Manilow, a well-recognized notable, especially since it kind of negates the necessity of finally telling everyone something that they all knew ages ago, and never had an outright problem with.
+And before some well-meaning, albeit heavily misguided, SJW comes my way to say otherwise; know that I, as an out, gay man myself of nearly two decades myself, tend not to see a problem with that kind of mass assumption in relation to someone like Barry Manilow, a well-recognized notable, especially since it kind of negates the necessity of finally telling folks something that they all knew ages ago, and seemingly never had an outright problem with.

-Most of us won’t ever see ever a tenth of that; gay, straight or otherwise, but somehow, I’m supposed to sympathize with and defend Barry Manilow, the five-decade long performer who was never in any real danger of losing his prominence, because he was fearful at one point of losing everything due to his homosexuality — which everyone knew about.
+Most of us won’t ever see ever a tenth of that; gay, straight or otherwise, but somehow, I’m supposed to sympathize with and defend Barry Manilow, the five-decade long popular performer who was never in any real danger of losing his prominence, because he was fearful at one point of losing everything due to his homosexuality — which everyone says they knew about.

 Also, and this next thought is going to be one of the most controversial things I’ve ever attributed to LGBTQ celebs, there is a huge difference between coming out as gay to own your truth in a world that may not accept it, and coming out as gay in order to protect your entertainment legacy, whether solidified or burgeoning, from being sullied.

-Case in point, last February, British vocalist George Shelley, formerly of Union J, a pop group alum of the U.K’s X-Factor and a once-personal fave, attempted to thwart the controversy of him exchanging racy Snapchat photos with a male model, by coming out as bisexual during the same week in a YouTube video.
+Case in point, last February, British vocalist George Shelley, formerly of Union J; a pop group alum of the U.K’s X-Factor and a once-personal fave, attempted to thwart the controversy of him exchanging racy Snapchat photos with a male model, by coming out as bisexual in the same week via a YouTube video.

 “I want to start 2016 with a clean slate [and] I don’t feel that I should hide anything,” Shelley said, as the Daily Mirror transcribed.